vliu15/dialogue-seq2seq/README.md

 # Adapting the Transformer for Dialogue with Memory

-This is a PyTorch adaptation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).
+This is a PyTorch adaptation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" for dialogue-based memory systems.
+We borrow the Transformer encoder and decoder to encode input and generate response, respectively.
+The encoded input updates a hidden state in a simple RNN, which serves as a session memory.
+We train our dialogue system with the [Internet Argument Corpus v2](https://nlds.soe.ucsc.edu/iac2).

-A novel sequence to sequence framework utilizes the **self-attention mechanism**, instead of Convolution operation or Recurrent structure, and achieve the state-of-the-art performance on **WMT 2014 English-to-German translation task**.
-(2017/06/12)
+## Transformer
+We borrow the code for the Transformer from [this](https://github.com/jadore801120/attention-is-all-you-need-pytorch) repository.

 > The official Tensorflow Implementation can be found in: [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py).